johannaengland/nav/doc/howto/integrating-graphite-with-nav.rst

    These will ensure that time-series data sent to Graphite by NAV will be aggregated properly when Graphite rolls them into lower-precision archives.

-Ensure :program:`carbon-cache` is restarted to make these changes take effect, before adding devices to monitor in your NAV installation.
+Ensure :program:`carbon-cache` is restarted to make these changes take effect before adding devices to monitor in your NAV installation.

 .. _PostgreSQL: https://www.postgresql.org/